Wine

 Seasonality

-Year-round availability; new vintages released in fall
+Year-round availability; new vintage releases in autumn following harvest

 Best Months